JaniKarh/Flex/README.md

 ## Install

-Clone this repo to your local development environment and call from `pelicanconf.py` like `THEME = '../../flex'`, relative to your directory setup.
+Clone this repo to your local development environment and call from `pelicanconf.py` like `THEME = '../flex'`, relative to your directory setup.

+## Development

+Install required Node modules with `npm install` (package.json).

+After changes, less > min.css with `gulp less`.
+See `gulpfile.js` for more.

 ## Translate